mamadaliev/sequent/README.md

 <br>

 ## Licence
-This software is released under the [Unlicense](http://mitlicense.org).
+This software is released under the [MIT License](http://mitlicense.org).